John Waters (actor): Television

 Many Australians still remember Waters best from his nearly 20-year stint on the Australian children's series Play School, appearing from 1972 until 1991.
 During his tenure with Play School, he narrated various children's video trailers for ABC-TV.

 Among his best known television roles is that of the brooding Sergeant Robert McKellar in the 1974–76 television series Rush (revoiced and parodied by The D-Generation as The Olden Days on their comedy program The Late Show).

 Waters also appeared in the 1983 Australian miniseries All the Rivers Run as Brenton Edwards.

 In 2002, he had a role in the short-lived drama Young Lions.

 He played Perry Luscombe in Fireflies, which lasted for only one season, on ABC-TV in 2004.

 Waters joined the cast of All Saints in June 2006 as Mike Vlasek, the new head of surgery.
 He remained with the show until its cancellation in late 2009.

 In 2010, Waters was a guest star in Sea Patrol as Sgt.
 Booker.

 In 2010, Waters guest starred in City Homicide as William Clegg.

 In 2012, Waters starred in the ABC TV mini-series The Mystery of a Hansom Cab, adapted from the novel by English writer Fergus Hume.
 He appeared on the Logie-award-winning television series Offspring, which completed filming its third season in 2013 and was renewed for a further two seasons.

 From September 2015, Waters joined the cast of the fourth season of the ABC TV series Rake.

 In 2018 Waters had a recurring role, as lawyer Travis James, on the ABC TV Series Mystery Road.

 Films

 Waters played Capt.
 Alfred Taylor in the 1980 film Breaker Morant which starred British actor Edward Woodward as Harry "Breaker" Morant.

 In 1982, Waters appeared in the World War II film Attack Force Z alongside Mel Gibson, John Phillip Law and Sam Neill.

 In 2013, Waters starred in a local regional film production created by Luis Bayonas, called Adios.

 In 1990, film critic David Stratton, referring to the films, wrote that in his opinion Waters "has been in more bad films than most other actors around".

 Other work

 He has starred in many television advertisements for various companies including Cinzano, Bird's Eye, Bankers Trust, MBF Health Fund, Sudafed, Uncle Tobys, Qantas, Telstra, MLC, Arnotts and Toyota Hybrid Camry.
-He has narrated programs such as Mind Games: Real Life Adventures, Nostradamus and Triple Zero Heroes'’All Together Now’'.
+He has narrated programs such as Mind Games: Real Life Adventures, Nostradamus and Triple Zero Heroes and All Together Now.